AzmaeenGH/AzmaeenGH/README.md

 [![Azmaeen's Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/azmaeen-gh/)
 <br>
 If you have any questions, collaboration opportunities, or simply want to connect, please feel free to reach out to me. <br>
-I'm always open to engaging in interesting discussions and projects related to blockchain and smart contract development.<br>
+I'm always open to engaging in interesting discussions and projects related to Artificial Intelligence.<br>
 <br>

-:rocket: :rocket: _Let's build the decentralized future together!_ :rocket: :rocket:
+:rocket: :rocket: _Let's build the decentralized  {work in progress} future together!_ :rocket: :rocket: